dock108/fan-frenzy/README.md

       - Users select an answer, reveal the correct one + explanation, and see the importance score.
       - Includes a "Skip" option with partial scoring.
     - **Summary:** Shows final score, correct/skipped count, and missed high-importance moments.
+    - **Score Saving:** If logged in, the final score and game breakdown are saved via `/api/saveRewindScore` upon completion.

 ### API Routes